Friday 22nd September, 2023

 Your safer and more effective alternatives to help recovery

 Rather than look for a particular therapy we recommend that you use a complete strategy to provide everything your muscles need to recover faster.
-This should include appropriate rest, nutrition and hydration, plus several other things that can help.
+This includes massage, but also appropriate rest, nutrition and hydration, plus several other things that can help.
 For more information please see our article The practical, science based guide to post exercise recovery .

 Massage therapies that help